Please find below a copy of our Managing Medicines policy along with various other documents relating to managing healthcare in school.

 If your child's condition or treatment changes in anyway it is important that you make us aware.

-Our Managing Medicines and First Aid Coordinator is Mrs Farrands and she can be contact during school hours in the office on 01243 784549.
+Our Managing Medicines and First Aid Coordinator is Mrs Farrands and can be contacted during school hours in the office on 01243 784549.

 Our qualified managing medicines staff are able to administer short term medication such as antibiotics if the daily dose is stated as more than 3 times per day.
 PLEASE DO NOT SEND YOUR CHILD TO CLASS WITH THEIR MEDICATION, ALL MEDICATION MUST BE SENT TO THE SCHOOL OFFICE AND SIGNED IN.
 YOU WILL BE REQUIRED TO COMPLETE A CONSENT TO ADMINISTER FORM.
 (Available below.)